apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rachel Lindsay Admitted She and Bryan Abasolo Lived "Totally Different Lives" Before Breakup News**
+**NASA Captures Sun's Fury: Strongest Solar Flare Since 2017**

-You can read more about it [here](https://www.eonline.com/news/1392316/rachel-lindsay-admitted-she-and-bryan-abasolo-lived-totally-different-lives-before-breakup-news).
+You can read more about it [here](https://scitechdaily.com/nasa-captures-suns-fury-strongest-solar-flare-since-2017/).

 ## Requirements
 - Python 3.8